-The effects of stopping hormone therapy will be clear to patients.
-Although they vary from one person to another, the symptoms range from sharp mood swings, dizziness and nausea to the appearance of clearly masculine traits (facial hair, involuntary erections, etc.).
-The situation will soon stabilize and the discomfort may well disappear.
+The effects of stopping hormone therapy will be apparent to patients.
+Although they vary from one person to another, symptoms range from sharp mood swings, dizziness and nausea to the appearance of clearly masculine traits (facial hair, involuntary erections, etc.).
+The situation will soon stabilize, and the discomfort may well disappear.
 The more gradual the cut in hormones, the more bearable the change.

 Patients are admitted the day before the procedure.
-Over the course of the day, the relevant tests are carried out and the colon (large intestine) cleaned out with the taking of laxatives and antibiotics, since during surgery it is exposed to injury.
+Over the course of the day, the relevant tests are carried out and the colon (large intestine) cleaned out by taking laxatives and antibiotics, since during surgery it is exposed to injury.
 It is thus preferable that it be clean and as free from bacteria as possible.

 Penile inversion vaginoplasty requires at least a week in hospital, so that the medical team can better monitor patients’ progress.

-The operation generally lasts between five and six hours, plus pre-anaesthesia and patient preparation time and recovery immediately after surgery.
-It is always carried out under general anaesthetic, except for the odd exceptional case when performed under spinal anaesthesia.
+The operation generally lasts between five and six hours, plus pre-anaesthesia and patient preparation time, and recovery immediately after surgery.
+This operation is always carried out under general anaesthetic, except for the odd exceptional case when it is performed under spinal anaesthesia.

-The urethra is shortened and redirected to emerge at the normal point for a woman, i.e. just in front of the new vaginal opening.
+The urethra is shortened and redirected to emerge at the normal point for a woman, i.e., just in front of the new vaginal opening.
 Excess erectile tissue around the urethra is eliminated to prevent it from increasing in size during sexual stimulation and thereby interfering with the proper opening of the vagina.
-Where possible, Dr. Mañero uses a large part of the urethra to form the labia minora and internal walls of the vaginal vulva, thereby giving pink, mucous appearance similar to the female vulva.
+Where possible, Dr. Mañero uses a large part of the urethra to form the labia minora and internal walls of the vaginal vulva, thereby giving the pink, mucous appearance of the female vulva.

 The space in the body in which the vagina will be built is located between the bladder and the rectum (the end of the large intestine).
 This is the most technically-complex part of the procedure, as there is a risk of perforating the intestine.

-Then compression bandages are put in place, as are two drainage catheters which are kept for the following 48 hours.
+Compression bandages are put in place, as are two drainage catheters which are kept in for the following 48 hours.
 The vaginal packing put in place during the procedure is removed in two stages.
 The urinary catheter is left in place until day 10, so patients leave hospital with it still in.

 Around a week after admission, a member of the medical team will release the patient and instruct her on dilatation and washing techniques.
 For this, two dilators of different sizes are provided.